Image contrast enhancement based on the Schr\"odinger operator spectrum: Contrast enhancement using gamma -SCSA

 \section{Contrast enhancement using \texorpdfstring{\(\gamma\)}{gamma}-SCSA}

-In this study, a novel extension of 2D-SCSA called $\gamma$-SCSA is proposed for image contrast enhancement.
+In this study, a novel extension of 2D-SCSA called $\gamma$-SCSA is proposed with the main idea of use for the first time this method for contrast enhancement of gray and color images.
 This extension is based on the parameter $\gamma$ (Section \ref{gamma_effect}), where $\gamma$ values are optimally selected in different regions of the image, leading to enhanced image contrast.

 \begin{prop}